norraVarg/ubiquiti/README.md

   - Device details page with navigation

 ### Additional Features
+#### Search and Filter
 - Search devices by both product name and abbreviation.
-- Hover on search result to see device review with device image and more details.
 - Debounce search to reduce API calls and UI re-rendering.
+- Provide a clear search button.

+#### UI/UX Enhancements
+- Hover on search results to see device reviews with device images and more details.
-- Add hover effect for list view and grid view to highlight the device being checked.
+- Add hover effects for list view and grid view to highlight the device being checked.
-- Provide clear search button.
+- Implement responsive design to ensure the UI looks good on devices with different resolutions.

+#### Device Details Page
-- Highlight filter is activated when navigating in device details page.
+- Update the URL with the device ID for easy sharing when navigating devices on the device details page.
+- Display a notification in the device details page when the filter is active.
-- Toggle JSON displaying between raw and prettified format/style.
+- Toggle JSON display between raw and prettified formats.
-- Provide button to copy JSON to clipboard.
+- Provide a button to copy JSON to the clipboard.
-- Practice responsive design so the UI looks good on devices with different resolutions.

 ### Automation Tests
 - Unit tests